WhiteMagic2014/gpt-magic/README.md

 ### 1.9.0

 - Update: update models in GptModel.class
-- Update: ChatTool(function) now renamed as FunctionTool, new CodeInterpreterTool and RetrievalTool
+- Update: Renamed ChatTool(function) to FunctionTool and introduced new tools: CodeInterpreterTool and RetrievalTool.
+- Update: Enhanced CreateFineTuningJobRequest with two additional parameters: BatchSize and LearningRateMultiplier.
+- New: Introduced a new request "ListFineTuningJobsRequest" to the file-tuning feature.

 ### 1.8.0